-Mutual of America makes available 401(a) Profit-Sharing retirement plans to governmental, for-profit and not-for-profit employers.
+Mutual of America provides services for 401(a) Profit-Sharing retirement plans to governmental, for-profit and not-for-profit employers.

-Mutual of America's 401(a) Profit-Sharing plan, also called a discretionary plan, is similar to a money purchase pension plan in that the amount of an employee's retirement benefit depends on the amount in an individual employee's account at retirement.
+Mutual of America offers services to 401(a) Profit-Sharing plans, also called discretionary plans, which are similar to a money purchase pension plans in that the amount of an employee's retirement benefit depends on the amount in an individual employee's account at retirement.
 The distinguishing feature of this plan, however, is that the employer is not obligated to make contributions each year, but there must be recurring and substantial contributions.

 We provide outstanding administrative services, which include: